jadeja-mohitrajsinh/KidsCraft/README.md

 Participate in the reward system to earn recognition for your creative efforts.
 Collect badges and showcase your achievements!

+### 🤝 Parental Controls

+Parents can manage and monitor their kids' activities through the parental control feature.
+Ensure a safe and age-appropriate experience.

 <hr>

 ## 🤝 Contributing